itsSysTime/TechBench-Dump/README.md

 ## What this project does NOT do
 This project does NOT:
+1. Attempt to replicate Microsoft's proprietary SDS API calls independently
-1. Grant unofficial access to proprietary _Windows IoT_ or _Long-Term Servicing Channel_ and _Volume Licensing_ versions that belong to the **Volume License Center (VLSC)**, the **Microsoft 365 Admin Center**, or **My Visual Studio (MYVS)** services.
+2. Grant unofficial access to proprietary _Windows IoT_ or _Long-Term Servicing Channel_ and _Volume Licensing_ versions that belong to the **Volume License Center (VLSC)**, the **Microsoft 365 Admin Center**, or **My Visual Studio (MYVS)** services.
-2. Obtain media from Microsoft's **OEM-SOC** organization endpoint
+3. Obtain media from Microsoft's **OEM-SOC** organization endpoint
-3. Obtain pre-release Windows versions without a Microsoft account
+4. Obtain pre-release Windows versions without a Microsoft account
-4. Host or mirror Server or organizational retail media
+5. Host or mirror Server or organizational retail media